alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 There's this phenomenon, where people in politics and PR will repeat something that isn't true, and if they do so often enough, people will believe it.
-They'll even start using motivated reasoning to create their own justification for what you're saying.
-This works for subjects that are complicated enough to have ambiguity in their casuality, but it doesn't work very well for the narrow slice of reality that COVID-19 occupies.
+Those people will even start using motivated reasoning to create their own justification for what you're saying.
+This works for subjects that are complicated enough to have ambiguity in their causality, but it doesn't work very well for the narrow slice of reality that COVID-19 occupies.

-In Episode 4, "For the Happiness of All Mankind", the Soviet Union explores using robots to clear debris off the reactor roof.
+In episode 4, "For the Happiness of All Mankind", the Soviet Union explores using robots to clear debris off the Chernobyl reactor roof.
 Radiation damages electronics.
-The robots they had from the Space Race could withstand some radiation, but not the highest levels of radiation detected on the roof.
+The Soviet robots they had from the Space Race could withstand some radiation, but not the highest levels of radiation detected on the roof.

 Through tense off-screen negotiations, they get a robot from West Germany which